Francisco Antônio de Almeida Júnior: Legacy

-In his time, Almeida was object of public satire in the anti-monarchist magazine Revista Illustrada, who eferred to the observation of the transit of Venus as an 'old thing' in the field of Astronomy and criticized the 1874 expedition as a waste of public money on behalf of the Imperial government, estimated by the newspaper to have cost 100:000$000 (one hundred contos-de-réis, or one hundred million réis), of which 66% were provided by the government, and the remainder by the people through subscriptions.
+In his time, Almeida was object of public satire in the anti-monarchist magazine Revista Illustrada, who referred to the observation of the transit of Venus as an 'old thing' in the field of Astronomy and criticized the 1874 expedition as a waste of public money on behalf of the Imperial government, estimated by the newspaper to have cost 100:000$000 (one hundred contos-de-réis, or one hundred million réis), of which 66% were provided by the government, and the remainder by the people through subscriptions.
 Congressman Ferreira Viana mocked Almeida's role as being that of a mere "[shipper] of instruments for the wise men of France."

 Despite the criticism, Francisco Antônio de Almeida acquired some prestige following the publication of From France to Japan, an easy-to-read book filled with exoticisms of countries that were completely unknown to most Brazilian readers.
 For his contributions, Almeida was awarded in 1875 the title of knight of the Imperial Order of the Rose, and a commemorative medal granted by the French government.
 Almeida's voyage has, according to researcher Argeu Guimarães, sparked the curiosity of Brazilian authorities and contributed to the dispatch of the first diplomatic mission to Japan and China in 1879–1880.

 According to Emmanuel de Macedo Soares, Almeida assisted Rio de Janeiro Governor Francisco Portela in the founding of two charitable associations, namely Isabel Portela, dismantled with the deposition of the governor, and Charitas.

 Through the use of Janssen's photographic revolver, Almeida had an important role in the development of film production.
 Almeida is also credited as the first Brazilian to visit Japan and publish a work about both Japan and China.
 From France to Japan was the first Western work about Japan since the end of that country's isolationist period, although Pierre Loti's 1887 work Madame Chrysanthème is most often recognized as pioneering and influential in this regard, due to the then predominance of the French language.
 In 2020, the Embassy of Brazil in Tokyo celebrated Almeida's contributions to science and highlighted the novelty of his visit to Japan.